lfhohmann/google-weather-scraper/README.md

 # Google Weather Forecast Scraper

-Simple BeautifulSoup scraper for Google weather forecast data, including hourly precipitation probability and wind forecast for a week (hourly temperatures are planed to be implemented).
+Simple BeautifulSoup scraper for Google weather forecast data, including hourly precipitation probability and wind forecast for a week (hourly temperatures are planed to be implemented, but still haven't figured out how).

-It also has automatic units detection and conversion (hourly forecasts still don't have this feature)
+It also has automatic units detection and conversion

 ## Units